telefonicaid/fiware-arduino/README.md

 Ideally, connect there some sensors (temperature, luminosity) to have real data there.

 ### Step #3: FIWARE IoT Stack Management Portal
-To check your data is correctly sent and stored, first thing is accessing the [Management Portal](http://ttcloud.net:8808/test).
-You can log-in using your given FIWARE user/password.
+To check your data is correctly sent and stored, first thing is accessing the FIWARE IoT Stack Management Portal.
+You can log-in using your given FIWARE IoT Stack user/password.
 In the "Entities" section (An Entity is a data object representation in FIWARE, so your Arduino is represented as an Entity) you will find an Entity called "thing:myArduino" with a list of attributes:
 * "S0": Your A0 pin value
 * "S1": Your A1 pin value